ilyaztsv/a-path-to-be-good-developer/README.md

 - [ ] [itsy-bitsy-data-structures](https://github.com/jamiebuilds/itsy-bitsy-data-structures) - All the things you didn't know you wanted to know about data structures
 - [ ] [succinct-cybernetics](https://github.com/espadrine/succinct-cybernetics) - Computer Science Cheatsheets.
+- [ ] [mnemonist](https://github.com/Yomguithereal/mnemonist) - Curated collection of data structures for the JavaScript language.

 ### Design Patterns